IoT Device Management vs. IoT Platform

 - Security – vendors that keep IoT solutions secure

 - Data and Analytics – IoT component that collects, stores, and analyzes data.

 When IoT Platform is not precisely a platform

 Often, when people say “IoT Platform,” they really mean “IoT Application”.
 IoT apps enabling limited IoT functionality are usually enough for basic IoT scenarios.
 They can connect devices and sensors to the cloud, monitor and collect data, and provide IoT project visualization.
 We see quite a few such IoT platforms offered by hardware manufacturers that introduce these platforms in addition to or as part of their hardware offering.

-Basic IoT Platforms are sufficient for a small to medium-sized IoT projects, but large-scale IoT scenarios require an advanced IoT functionality.
+Basic IoT Platforms are sufficient for small to medium-sized IoT projects, but large-scale IoT scenarios require advanced IoT functionality.
 Device Management component is a must when the IoT scenario requires a connection, management, and integration of thousands of IoT devices and sensors.